 Average monthly quote

-Based on Jerry customers with clean driving records who found savings in the past 12 months.
+Based on Jerry customers with clean records and those with one or more accidents who found savings in the past 18 months.
 Savings vary by state, coverage, driver profile and other factors.

 If you’ve been convicted of a DUI

 Some insurers still offer competitive high-risk pricing, though.
-Jerry identifies those carriers and continually re-shops as your record improves.
+Jerry identifies those carriers and reminds you to revisit your coverage as your record improves.

-Here are the five cheapest insurers for Rhode Island drivers with a DUI:
+Here are the cheapest insurers for Rhode Island drivers with a DUI:

-Based on Jerry customers with clean driving records who found savings in the past 12 months.
+Based on Jerry customers with clean driving records and Jerry customers with one or more DUI convictions who found savings in the past 18 months.
 Savings vary by state, coverage, driver profile and other factors.

 If you need an SR-22 in Rhode Island